-After you receive your denial letter, you should also request a copy of your claim file and your disability insurance policy.
-You need your claim file so you can review all of the information that was available for review when New York Life denied your claim.
+After receiving your denial letter, you should also request a copy of your claim file and your disability insurance policy.
+You will need your claim file to review all of the information that was available for review when New York Life denied your claim.
 This includes your medical records, claim forms, and any other evidence New York Life obtained while reviewing your claim.
 You also need your policy, as it is the contract that governs your claim.

 Fortunately, a claim denial is not the end of the road for policyholders.
 The type of disability insurance policy you have will dictate whether it is governed by ERISA disability law and the process you have to go through to recover your benefits.

 - Group Disability Insurance Policies: If you have a New York Life disability policy that was obtained as part of a group benefits plan, your policy is likely governed by ERISA.
 ERISA disability insurance claims have strict appeal procedures and deadlines that you must adhere to.
 Under ERISA disability law, you are required go through the administrative appeal process before you can file a lawsuit against the insurer that denied your claim.
 You only get 180 days to appeal.
 If you do not file the required appeal within the designated time frame, then you will not be able to take legal action against the insurer.